roushou/boune/packages/create-boune/README.md

 ### Minimal

-Basic CLI with a single command.
+Basic CLI with a single command using the declarative API.
 Good starting point for simple tools.

 ```
 my-cli/